-Through the lens of a topical area, each FIGS class explores nine key elements in creative and educational ways:
+The nine FIGS Elements reflect important areas of development for Rutgers students.
+Through the lens of an academic subject, each FIGS class explores the nine FIGS elements in creative and educational ways:

 - Academic Success